digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is the purpose of a code style linting tool?

-  Eliminating of simple errors at the stage of writing the code.
-It assures that code formatting is the same for all members of the team.
+  Avoids introducing simple bugs at the stage of writing the code.
+It assures that code formatting is more consistent between members of the team.

 #### Performance Questions: